buildarr/buildarr/docs/configuration.md

 * If there are any overlapping configuration attributes defined in multiple files, the value in the last-read file will take precedence.
 * Overlapping `list`-type attributes will be overwritten, rather than combined.
-* If a local path attribute defined in the configuration file (e.g. [`secrets_file_path`](#buildarr.config.buildarr.BuildarrConfig.secrets_file_path)) is a relative path, that path will be resolved relative to the parent directory of the configuration file it is defined in.
+* If a local path attribute defined in the configuration file is a relative path, that path will be resolved relative to the parent directory of the configuration file it is defined in.
 If they are not defined in *any* file, the default value will be resolved relative to the parent directory of the *first* configuration file loaded.

 !!! note